markfinger/python-react/README.md

 Packages a React component so that it can be re-used on the client-side.
 JSX + ES6+7 files are translated to JavaScript with [Babel](https://babeljs.io/).

 Be aware that `bundle_component` is primarily a convenience method.
-Under the hood, it plugs a pre-built webpack config file into [python-webpack](https://github.com/markfinger/python-webpack).
+Under the hood, it simply generates a webpack config file which is passed to [python-webpack](https://github.com/markfinger/python-webpack).

-If you require more flexibility in the bundling process, you are recommended to read the code to understand what is happening, and then use python-webpack yourself.
+If you require more flexibility in the bundling process, you are recommended to [read the code](react/bundle.py) and then use [python-webpack](https://github.com/markfinger/python-webpack) directly.

 #### Usage